-Think of a stressful event – a fight with your partner, an extra demanding day at work, children driving you crazy, a tight deadline.
+Think of a stressful event – an extra demanding day at work, an argument at home, the kids driving you up the wall, a tight deadline.
 How do you make yourself feel better?

-If you answered treating yourself to ice cream out of the tub, pouring a large glass of wine, or breaking out the lollies, chips or chocolate, chances are you’re one of the many people who reach for comfort foods when life gets stressful.
+If you answered pouring a large glass of wine, or breaking out the chips or chocolate, chances are you’re one of the many people who reach for comfort food or drink when life gets stressful.

 Hit the pause button